dmuller189/C-Process-API-Tutorial/README.md

     return 0;
 }
 ```
-The function argument is a pointer to an abstract syntax tree that represents the user's command, but dont wory about those details.
   Notice how the functions creates the illusion of running a process in the background by simply forking, and then executing the command in the child process.
 The `execTree()` function does this for us when in a child process.
+It's important that we don't wait in the parent right away, or else that would defeat the purpose of running in the background.
+  If you're curious, a more advanced implementation would eventually wait at some point in order to avoid zombie processes.

 Let's take another slightly more complicated example.